2023.10.11 |

 The Wrigley Building saw a 20% energy reduction from baseline achieved in 2019 as a result of the retrofits performed.
 The Wrigley Building was motivated to implement retrofits in order to minimize operational costs while maximizing tenant comfort, value and satisfaction.
 Through the renovation process, the building achieved LEED Silver Core + Shell Certification, ENERGY STAR® Certification, and BOMA 360 Performance Program Certification®.
 Retrofits implemented include replacing single pane windows with custom high efficiency windows, upgrading boilers, and optimizing existing equipment through thorough maintenance.

-It is clear that the energy efficiency of the skyscrapers, monuments, and homes that encapsulate the city is necessary to paving a way for a sustainable, climate resilient, and prosperous Chicago.
+It is clear that energy efficiency of the skyscrapers, monuments, and homes that make up the city is necessary to paving a way for a sustainable, climate resilient, and prosperous Chicago.
 While new building codes and climate initiatives are important steps towards a net zero Chicago, retrofits are the missing puzzle piece towards tackling one of Chicago’s biggest greenhouse gas emitters.